rkpradheep/tomcat-app/README.md

 Custom configuration steps

-For custom properties and custom file, create a new directory named "custom" inside MyHome directory.
+For custom properties and custom file, create a new directory named "custom" inside tomcat-app/development-files directory.

 All the custom properties can be set in custom.properties file under custom directory.

-Example (MyHome/custom/custom.properties) :
+Example (tomcat-app/custom/custom.properties) :

 mail.user = abc@gmail.com